VIT Chennai Law Admissions 2026

-The Bachelor of Legislative Law (LLB) is a professional law degree, preparing students to serve the legal system.
-LLB Distance Education is a flexible mode of learning law that allows students to earn a degree without attending traditional, on-campus classes.
+The Bachelor of Legislative Law (LLB) is a professional law degree, preparing students for the legal system.
+LLB Distance Education is a flexible mode of learning that allows students to earn a law degree without attending traditional, on-campus classes.
+However, as per BCI, law education cannot be pursued through distance, online, or hybrid mode.

 This Story also Contains